eugenius1/eugenius1.github.io/_posts/2017-01-31-social-logins.md

   </div>
 </div>

-By default, Facebook gives the permissions `public_profile` and `email`.
-An app's developer can expand the permissions they can ask a user by making a request to Facebook.
-This request needs to incldue why the extra information they get is vital to the developer's app.
+By default, Facebook gives the permission `public_profile`.
+Optionally, an app's developer can ask for `email` and `user_friends`, friends who also use the app.
+A developer can expand to have more permissions available by making a request to Facebook.
+This [request](https://developers.facebook.com/docs/facebook-login/review/what-is-login-review "Login Review") needs to include why the extra information they get is vital to the app's functions and user experience.
 All Facebook login permissions are listed [here](https://developers.facebook.com/docs/facebook-login/permissions).

 <script src="https://apis.google.com/js/platform.js" async defer></script>
 <script type="text/javascript">